Dom-Software-Modeling-MusicProduction/Linked-List-Zoo/README.md

 This project is a simple activity that allows the user to manage an animal zoo, which is essentially a list of animals that can be dynamically updated based on the selected option.
 The result is a basic simulation where you effectively get to manage your own personal zoo.

-# Goal
+# What Techniques Were Incorporated

-The goal of this program was to practice dynamic memory management and allocation, through the usage of nodes and pointers.
+This program used dynamic memory management and allocation, through the usage of nodes and pointers.
 Fundamental programming terminology like "new", the dereferencing operator ("*"), and "delete[]" were considered in the production of this program.

 # How It Works